South Africa Asks Taiwan to Relocate de Facto Embassy Out of the Capital

 Taipei no longer seeks control over mainland China, but absorbing Taiwan remains one of Beijing’s top goals.

-In a report published earlier this month, Washington-based research institute the Foundation for Defense of Democracies said that while decision-makers are focusing on the “most dangerous” scenarios, such as a military invasion or a blockade, the “most strategic and logical approach” for the Chinese Communist Party to realize its goal of annexing Taiwan is a “cyber-enabled economic coercion campaign.”
+In a report published earlier this month, the Washington-based research institute Foundation for Defense of Democracies said that while decision-makers are focusing on the “most dangerous” scenarios, such as a military invasion or a blockade, the “most strategic and logical approach” for the Chinese Communist Party to realize its goal of annexing Taiwan is through a “cyber-enabled economic coercion campaign.”

 Reuters contributed to this report.